Starting Track 3200m

 Hi there,

 I think your training plan should be decided on together with your coach.
-I can give you some general guidelines, but given your age that's all I will do.
+I can give you some general guidelines though.

 I can't give you some detailed training plan, then get you injured and then have your parents sue me!